-At no time in our history has the state of the nation depended more 1 heavily on the state of the world.
+At no time in our history has the state of the nation depended more heavily on the state of the world.
 And seldom if ever has the state of the world depended more heavily on the state of our nation.

--- The economic crisis is global.
-We will not solve it at home unless we remedy the profound economic dislocation mutuational now afflicting the world.
-The world trade and monetary systemsprovides air markets abroad and our imports of vital raw materials, it provides man's basic needs for food, for energy, and for progress.
+- home unless we remedy the profound economic dislocation now afflicting the world.
+The world trade and monetary systems provides our markets abroad and our imports of vital raw materials, it provides man's basic needs for food, for energy, and for progress.
 All this is dependent on a global system of orderly economic ties and orderly growth.
-This international system is now in jeopardy.

--- And it still is a world of political turmoil.
+This international system is now in jeopardy. - -- And it still is a world of political turmoil.
 This nation can be proud of significant achievements in recent years in solving problems and crises.
 The Berlin Agreement, the SALT agreements, our new relationship with China, the unprecedented efforts in the Middle East -- are of lasting significance.
 But the world is not free from crises.
 A world of 150 nations, proliferating nuclear technology, and continuing regional conflicts is a world in which international security cannot be taken for granted.